lyteword/chspurgeon-tod/volume-3/psalm-53.md

 **Verse 2.**

-1\.God has not left the world to itself.
+1\.
+God has not left the world to itself.

-2\.He takes particular notice of all that is in it.
+2\.
+He takes particular notice of all that is in it.

-3\.The only thing he values in it is the knowledge of himself. *G. R.*
+3\.
+The only thing he values in it is the knowledge of himself. *G. R.*

 **Verse 4.** How far knowledge is and is not a restraint upon ungodliness.

 **Verse 4.** It is a sin not to call upon God.

-1\.What is it to call upon God?
+1\.
+What is it to call upon God?
 Three things required in it.

 (a) A drawing near to him.